sjroma/sjroma.github.io/README.md

 ## Links:
 <a href="https://sjroma.github.io/lotterynumbers" target="_blank">**Generate Random Lottery Numbers**</a> - a front-end JavaScript exercise that generates random numbers for playing the U.S. based _Mega Millions_ and _Powerball_ lottery games.
 Contains an Easter egg that shows the various ways to win and the odds of winning.

-**[Play ROCK-PAPER-SCISSORS-LIZARD-SPOCK](https://sjroma.github.io/rpsls)** v2.0 - a front-end JavaScript exercise where you play rock-paper-scissors-lizard-spock against the computer.
+<a href="https://sjroma.github.io/rpsls" target="_blank">**Play ROCK-PAPER-SCISSORS-LIZARD-SPOCK**</a> v2.0 - a front-end JavaScript exercise where you play rock-paper-scissors-lizard-spock against the computer.
 In this version the user chooses by clicking an icon and feedback is provided on the page.

   * **[Play ROCK-PAPER-SCISSORS](https://sjroma.github.io/rps)** v1.0 - a front-end JavaScript exercise where you play rock-paper-scissors-lizard-spock against the computer.
 In this version the user is prompted with Alert pop-ups, makes their choice via the keyboard and feedback is provided with pop-ups.